 Aroma: Clean yet robust and complex aroma of grainy-rich malt and spicy hops with restrained (low to medium-low) fruity esters.
 The malt character reflects German base malt varieties, with rich baked bread and nutty-toasty bread crust notes.
-The hop aroma may vary from moderate to low, and can have a peppery, spicy, floral, herbal or perfumy character associated with Saazer-type hops.
+The hop aroma may vary from moderate to low, and can have a peppery, spicy, floral, herbal or perfumy character associated with Saazer-type hops attenuation, but considerable rich, complex, and somewhat grainy malt flavours can remain.
+Some fruity esters (especially cherry-like) may survive the lagering period.
+A long-lasting, medium-dry to dry, bittersweet or nutty finish reflects both the hop bitterness and malt complexity.
+Spicy, peppery or floral hop flavour can be moderate to low.
+No roasted malt flavours or harshness.
+The apparent bitterness level is sometimes masked by the malt character; the bitterness can seem as low as moderate if the finish is not very dry.
+Light sulfury or minerally character optional.